What is the Treehouse?

-The Treehouse is a program that supports people who are living at home with any stage of dementia, or other conditions that may impact on their quality of life.
+The Treehouse is a program that supports people who are living at home with dementia.

-It is a meeting place for people to socialise and take part in activities that promote independence and wellbeing, while providing carers with some time out, with additional support available.
+It is a meeting place for people to socialise and take part in activities that promote independence and wellbeing, while providing carers with some time out.

 The Treehouse can help keep your family grounded in trying times.
 It offers a different approach to care, with client driven programs that nourish and engage the whole person.
 The support makes it easier for people to maintain their roots at home and in the community.

-There’s valuable knowledge and experience at the core of the Treehouse.
+There is valuable knowledge and experience at the core of the Treehouse.
 Research has proven the positive impact of social support and meaningful activities.
-Programs are delivered at Kyneton Health by experienced nurses with expertise in dementia, along with partner providers and trained volunteers.
+Programs are delivered in Kyneton and Trentham by experienced staff with expertise in dementia, along with partner providers and trained volunteers.

 Who is eligible?